Some of our Teachers

 Liudmila – Russian Teacher

 My name is Liudmila.
-I was born and grew up in Moscow and moving to Australia less than 10 years ago.
-I have a Masters degree of teaching Russian and Literature and have been teaching Russian for more than 2 decades.
+I was born and grew up in Moscow and moved to Australia around 10 years ago.
+I have a Masters degree of teaching Russian and Literature and have been teaching Russian for more than two decades.
 I have enjoyed and continue to enjoy sharing my passion for the Russian language, culture and its rich history with hundreds of foreign students.

 Embracing my passion for educating, I thrived in my role as an official guide around Moscow’s- historical buildings, exhibitions, culture & architecture – for tourists (local & foreign) & dignitaries.